sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/introduction/introduction.md

 The book also contains exercises, to get you up and running.

 It is meant to be read from beginning to end.
-I've put allot of time in this book, so if you find this useful, please consider starring [this repository](https://github.com/sempruijs/coding-with-eyes-closed) so I know you liked it :)
+I've put allot of time in this book, so if you find this useful, please consider starring [the repository](https://github.com/sempruijs/coding-with-eyes-closed) so I know you liked it :)

 ### Contributing